JeffyCN/weston/doc/sphinx/toc/libweston/log.rst

 Log scopes
 ----------

 A scope represents a source for a data stream (i.e., a producer).
 You'll require one as a way to generate data.
-Creating a log scope is done using :func:`weston_log_ctx_add_log_scope()`.
+Creating a log scope is done using :func:`weston_log_ctx_add_log_scope()` or :func:`weston_compositor_add_log_scope()`.
 You can customize the scope behaviour and you'll require at least a name and a description for the scope.

 .. note::